 Fresh basil!!!
 I am a huge fan of dried herbs don’t get me wrong, but there is something about basil in particular that is SO much better than dried.
 I can’t explain it, just trust me!
 I want to work on getting an herb garden when I have some time to start working on our backyard and I will, at that point, need SO much help.
 I have a black thumb and I really want to figure out how to just keep a few herbs alive!
 My from Lindsay who runs the blog The Toasted Pinenut, and I were talking about this the other day and agreed Rosemary and Mint would be good ones for me to start with!
 I’ll report back on that later!

-So delish and easy to wolf down – you have been warned!
+This Whole30 Meatloaf is So So So delish and easy to wolf down – you have been warned!

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.
 In a bowl combine turkey, almond flour, 2 tablespoons tomato paste, 3 tablespoons chopped basil, egg, garlic powder and 1 teaspoon salt.
 Mix until evenly combined.
 Ball up all of the meat mixture and place on a foil lined baking sheet, then form it into a loaf shape, about 8 inches x 4 inches in shape.

-In a small bowl combine 2 tablespoons tomato paste, chopped tomatoes, apple cider vinegar, 1 tablespoon chopped basil and pinch of salt.
+- In a small bowl combine 2 tablespoons tomato paste, chopped tomatoes, apple cider vinegar, 1 tablespoon chopped basil and pinch of salt.
 Spoon this mixture over the meatloaf and spread evenly over the top.
 Bake for 30 minutes.